Ranchero-Software/NetNewsWireHelp/pages/what-is-rss.markdown

 <img src="images/websitediagram.png" width="255" height="256" alt="Website diagram that shows the good part — where RSS comes from" />

 The good part is the part in the middle — that’s the part with the news.
-That’s the part that you read.
+That’s the part you read.
 That’s the part you’re interested in.

 And that’s what RSS is.
 It’s just that part, minus the rest of the stuff.